-Item Task Prepare to upgrade all existing nodes The Oracle RAC database instance is running on the same nodes that you intend to make members of the new cluster installation.
-For example, if you have an existing Oracle RAC database running on a three-node cluster, then you must select all three nodes when upgrading the database using Oracle Universal Installer.
-You cannot upgrade only two nodes of the cluster, removing the third instance in the upgrade.
-Ensure that Oracle RAC database version is equal to or earlier than the version of Oracle Clusterware You can have multiple Oracle homes for Oracle databases on your cluster.
+Item Task Ensure that Oracle RAC database version is equal to or earlier than the version of Oracle Clusterware You can have multiple Oracle homes for Oracle databases on your cluster.
 However, the Oracle RAC database software in these homes must be from a version that is equal to or before the version of Oracle Clusterware that is installed; you cannot have a version of Oracle Database running on Oracle Clusterware that was released after the version of Oracle Clusterware that you use.
-For example: If your servers use Oracle Grid Infrastructure 12c release 2 (12.2), then you can have an Oracle Database 12c release 2 (12.2) single-instance database running on one node, and separate Oracle Database 11g release 2 (11.2), Oracle RAC 12c release 1 (12.1), or Oracle RAC 12c release 2 (12.2) databases also running on the cluster.
+For example: If your servers use Oracle Grid Infrastructure 18c, then you can have an Oracle Database 18c single-instance database running on one node, and separate Oracle Database 11g release 2 (11.2), Oracle RAC 12c release 1 (12.1), or Oracle RAC 18c databases also running on the cluster.
 You cannot have Oracle Grid Infrastructure 11g release 2 (11.2) installed on your cluster, and install Oracle RAC 12c release 1 (12.1).